youngeri/sfari_mito_calling/README.md

 The hail scripts used for gnomAD mitochondrial calling pipeline was modified.
 This is done in two stages:

 ### 1. Creating a Hail matrix table for coverage
 The single sample vcf produced by the above WDL pipeline only shows variant sites.
 This becomes a challenge when merging vcfs where one sample has a variant and the other does not.
-This is typically solved by GATK by using gVCF files with the concept of reference blocks.
+This is typically solved by GATK through using gVCF files with the concept of reference blocks.
 This pipeline uses per base coverage (generated above) to fill in missing information, that is the coverage of a homoplasmic reference site on samples that do not contain a variant at that site.

-This step prepares the reference sample by using the follow script.
+This step prepares the Hail matrix table that contains the per base coverage for all samples by using the follow script.
 `./hail/annotate_coverage.py`

 ### 2. Merging and filtering single sample vcf files